 Lindenwood University offers a minor in criminal justice at Lindenwood University.
 A minor is simply a secondary academic subject to add to your knowledge, whether it is of professional or personal interest.

 The minor in criminal justice requires 18 credit hours.
 You will study criminology, victimology, criminal justice systems, criminal law, and study a choice of subjects such as policing in America, corrections, criminal minds, and the juvenile justice system.

 What You Can Do with a Criminology and Criminal Justice Degree from Lindenwood University

 Lindenwood University criminology and criminal justice graduates typically find careers in police and sheriff's departments, federal agencies, courts, correctional institutions, probation and parole services, social service agencies, juvenile facilities, and private enterprise.
 Some students also attend law school to earn their Juris Doctor.
 There are many career opportunities open to criminal justice graduates and options are not limited to those mentioned.
-For more information, see the Occupational Outlook Handbook at the Bureau of Labor Statistics website for information relevant to your chosen career path.

 Contact the Lindenwood University Criminology and Criminal Justice Program